Sentaroh/SMBSync2/help/SMBSync2_Help_EN_task.md

 ### File last modified filter

-You can select files whose last modification date is before or within xx days of the sync start date.
+You can select a file based on its last modified date.
 - If you specify 1 day older than selects files whose last modification date is between the start date and the day before the start date.
 - If you specify Older than 1 day selects files whose last modification date is before the day before the start of synchronization.
+- After the begin date of sync, the files whose last modification date is the start date of synchronization will be selected.
+(If the synchronization finishes on the next day, the files will be selected after the start date.)

 ## Directory filters / Select subdirectories